 Potsdamer Platz is a square that occupies the very heart of the city’s history.
 It is a plaza in Berlin, Germany.
-This historic square goes a lifeline at the fall of Berlin Wall and is now an entertainment hub by virtue of comprising numerous restaurants and shops.
+This historic square goes a lifeline at the fall of Berlin Wall and is now an entertainment hub by comprising numerous restaurants and shops.
 Do visit here to eat some of the topnotch local cuisines.
 Be prepared to spend a lot due to the high costs of food in Germany.

 Museum Island (Bode Museum)

 This island is so-called because it incorporates a museum, cathedral, and art museum at the same time.
 It lies in the northern half of the Spree River and is also the site of the ancient city of Cölln.
-All the aforementioned facilities are located at close proximity to one another.
-For this reason, you will not really struggle to access them and will hence spend less of your time and effort in so doing.
+All the facilities mentioned above are in proximity to one another.
+For this reason, you will not struggle to access them and will hence spend less of your time and effort in so doing.

 Berliner Fernsehturm is probably the most notable of all the structures that dot the Berlin skyline.
 It is famously called the TV Tower in English and also stands as the tallest and visible of all the buildings in Germany.
 The structure has a revolving restaurant and a viewing platform at its zenith.